Sbillups0/Pokemon-Card-Collection/docs/user_stories.md

 - Exceptions:
   - The user has no cards to view.
 (Empty list)
     - Displays a message informing the user that they have no cards to view.

+10: As someone who is currently broke, I need the most money I can get, but I don't want to give up the little cards that I have.
+So I want to sell only my most expensive card.
+(Sell individual Card)
+- Exceptions:
+  - The card is not in the user's collection (Empty list)
+    - Displays a message informing the user to try another card.

+11: As a professional battler, I only want to fight to make money.
+(Battle)
+- Exceptions:
+  - The user has no valid deck (Empty list)
+    - Displays a message informing the user that they must have a full deck to battle.

+12: As an avid art collector, I only care about my most expensive cards.
+Nothing below 1000 Pokecoins will suffice.
+Therefore, I want to sell all of my cards below a certain Pokecoin threshold.
+(Sell All Cards Less Than X)
+- Exceptions:
+  - The user has no cards to sell.
+(Empty list)
+    - Displays a message informing the user that they have no cards to sell.